-Do the numbers on the dial odometer match up with the vehicle's paperwork?
+Do the numbers on the odometer match up with the vehicle's paperwork?
 Check the mileage on the vehicle against the service and MOT records.
-Digital or electronic odometers can also be rolled back, often without any tell-tale signs.
+Digital or electronic odometers can be rolled back, often without any tell-tale signs.
 If possible, obtain information from the previous keeper.

 You can check the MOT history of a vehicle on the GOV.UK website; it holds the test date, expiry date, test result and mileage of a vehicle (mileage readings are only available for MOTs done from 1 August 2011).

 Replacement MOT certificates can be obtained via the GOV.UK website if the original is lost or damaged.
 You need the vehicle registration number and the 11-digit number from the V5C log book before you go ahead.

 Check the general condition of the bodywork.
 Misaligned panels or a poor respray may indicate that the vehicle has been repaired after an accident.
 Look for signs of rust and welding.
 The condition should reflect the age of the vehicle and the asking price.
 It is best to carry out these checks in daylight and when the weather is dry; it may be harder to spot problems if the bodywork is wet.

 Make sure that all the tyres, including the spare, have the correct pressure and tread.

 Go for a thorough test drive.